 Photo by Rodolfo Clix from Pexels

-Choosing the right dirt bikes for your kids
+How to choose the right dirt bike for your kids

 As a rough guide, consider this as a starting point when looking at bikes: